 Stephanie Kimbro, MA, JD, is a Fellow at Stanford Law School Center on the Legal Profession and Co-Director of the Center for Law Practice Technology.
-She is the author of Virtual Law Practice: How to Deliver Legal Services Online (2010), Limited Scope Legal Services: Unbundling and the Self-Help Client (2012), Consumer Law Revolution: The Lawyers’ Guide to the Online Legal Marketplace (2013), and Online Legal Services for the Client-Centric Law Firm (2013).
+She is the author of Virtual Law Practice: How to Deliver Legal Services Online (2010, 2nd Ed.
+2015), Limited Scope Legal Services: Unbundling and the Self-Help Client (2012), Consumer Law Revolution: The Lawyers’ Guide to the Online Legal Marketplace (2013), and Online Legal Services for the Client-Centric Law Firm (2013).
 Her current research and work involves the use of gamification and games to increase engagement with the public around legal issues and to increase productivity in law firms.

 Stephanie practiced law for ten years delivering unbundled, online legal services to clients through a virtual law firm.
 In that time, she also founded a legal technology startup which was acquired by a larger legal tech company in 2009.
 She writes about ethics and technology issues of delivering legal services online and is interested in the use of tech to increase access to justice.
 She has presented and guest lectured for many state bars, law schools and other organizations across the country on the topic of legal technology and law practice management.

 Email: stephaniekimbro at gmail dot com